 By Bob Busch

-The Oscars are coming March 2, and “Gravity” is nominated for best picture.
-I highly recommend it.
-I found the movie to be a riveting space-survival story, and, whatever the filmmaker’s intent, also an allegory for the Christ story.
+I highly recommend the movie “Gravity.”
+I found it to be a riveting space-survival story, and, whatever the filmmaker’s intent, also an allegory for the Christ story.

 “Gravity” is set in low-earth orbit in the present day.
 The movie’s heroine, Dr. Ryan Stone (Sandra Bullock), is not a professional astronaut.
 She’s only aboard the space shuttle to deliver her research work, a new set of eyes so the Hubble Space Telescope can “scan to the edge of the universe.”
 Her colleague, Matt Kowalski (George Clooney), is a veteran astronaut on his last mission before retirement.